By the Law

-By the Law (По закону) is a 83-minute silent drama film released on 3 December 1926.
+By the Law (По закону) is an 83-minute silent action drama film released on 3 December 1926.
 The film was directed by Lev Kuleshov and produced by the Soviet production company Goskino.

-The narrative is based on the Jack London short story "The Unexpected" (1905) and "Just Meat" (1906).
+The narrative is based on the short story "The Unexpected" (1905) by Jack London.
 The plot concerns a group of gold prospectors in the Yukon region of Canada during the Klondike Gold Rush.

 Plot

-A group of five gold miners originally from Western Europe find a large deposit in the Yukon during the Klondike Gold Rush.
+A five-person gold mining expedition originally from Western Europe finds a large deposit in the Yukon during the Klondike Gold Rush.
 The group is composed of Michael (Irish), Hans Nelson (Swede and leader of the expedition) and his wife Edith (English), Dutchy (Dutch) and Harky.

 Michael, the one who handles all the manual work and found gold for the group, gets frustrated as the other members still treat him as a subaltern.
-One day, Michael enters the cabin with a rifle for hunting or protection and, in a moment of madness, shoots dead two of his comrades, Dutchy and Harky.
+One day, Michael enters the cabin with a rifle for hunting or protection and, in a moment of madness, shoots dead Dutchy and Harky.
 The remaining two, Hans Nelson and his wife Edith, disarm him.
-Hans Nelson wants to kill Michael, but his wife Edith opposes the idea, arguing, "You can't kill him – only the law can punish him."
+Hans Nelson wants to kill Michael, but his wife Edith opposes the idea.
 They face the dilemma of whether to administer justice themselves or risk waiting for the thaw and then trying to return to civilization to render the offender to the public court.